HOW A LOCAL WIRE MAKER BECAME A GLOBAL PLAYER

 Built by the Kennards

-Fast-forward three decades and not only are his original wire products still a very big part of the mix, but his sons have helped turn MASPRO into a global player of high-end spare parts for miners across Australia and now all over the world.
+Fast-forward three decades and not only are his original wire products still a very big part of the mix, but his three sons have helped turn MASPRO into a global player of high-end spare parts for miners across Australia and now all over the world.